aptos-labs/aptos-core/developer-docs-site/docs/guides/prover-guides/spec-lang.md

 the concept is more general and also applied for invariants, where the pre-state is before and post-state after a global update.

-In contexts where a pre/post state is active, expressions are evaluated implicitly in the post-state.
-To evaluate an expression in a pre-state, one uses the builtin function `old(exp)`, which evaluates its parameter in the pre-state and returns its value.
+In contexts where a pre/post-state is active, expressions are evaluated implicitly in the post-state.
+To evaluate an expression in a pre-state, one uses the built-in function `old(exp)`, which evaluates its parameter in the pre-state and returns its value.
 It is important to understand that every sub-expression in `exp` is computed in the pre-state as well, including calls to helper functions.